Key takeaways

 Mortgage insurance

-Mortgage insurance, also known as private mortgage insurance (PMI), financially protects mortgage lenders if the borrower doesn’t repay their mortgage.
-Borrowers of conventional loans are typically required to buy PMI when they make a down payment of less than 20 percent when purchasing a home.
-The PMI premiums will be canceled after a certain portion of the mortgage is repaid.
+Mortgage insurance, also known as private mortgage insurance (PMI), financially protects mortgage lenders if the borrower — the homeowner — defaults on their mortgage.
+Borrowers of conventional loans are typically required to pay for PMI when they make a down payment of less than 20 percent when purchasing a home.
+The PMI premiums will be automatically canceled after a certain portion of the mortgage is repaid, usually when you hit a 78 percent loan-to-value ratio.
 Borrowers of FHA and USDA loans who put down less than 20 percent typically also have to pay mortgage insurance premiums (MIP), which cannot be canceled in most cases.

 Homeowners insurance

-Homeowners insurance, also known as hazard insurance, may help repair your home’s structure and property from financially devastating losses like fires, storms and other perils listed in your policy.
-If a covered claim damages your home, your property insurer will help cover the repairs, minus your deductible.
-If your home has a mortgage, you will likely be required to carry homeowners insurance to help protect your mortgage company’s investment.
+Homeowners insurance, also known as hazard insurance, helps repair your home’s structure and property from financially devastating losses like fires, storms and other perils listed in your policy.
+If your home is damaged by something covered by your policy, your home insurance company will likely pay the cost of the repairs, less your deductible.
+If your home has a mortgage, you will likely be required to carry homeowners insurance to help protect your mortgage company’s financial investment in your home.

 Homeowners insurance Mortgage insurance